I’m coming out of the closet. I have an addiction. The moment I get home, I go straight up to my room and put on something…fluffy.

 Sign up for my free email newsletter to get post updates of future fluffy favorites (I promise, no spam).

 One thing I really love about these is how nicely fitted they are while still remaining slightly loose for optimal comfort.
 They have a drawstring top and are pretty log for comfy pants, which worked for me since I have long legs.

 I also have several of Derek Heart’s leggings.
 Also purchased for $5.99.
 What’s crazy is they feel and look like LuluRoe leggings, which in my opinion are a total rip off when compared to the leggings I bought.

 The link above leads to the brand on Amazon because they currently don’t have this housecoat.
 My sister originally got this housecoat for me at Walmart.
 I had passed by, touching things as I do, and stopped when I felt this housecoat.
 I’m not a big Walmart fan but so far they take the cup for cheapest and softest housecoat in my opinion.
 I believe it was only $19.99 at the time.

 Since I wear this housecoat pretty much every day when I get home, my husband tried getting me a second.
 He asked around to see what others thought is the softest housecoat and several said Victoria’s Secret so he bought me one from there for Christmas.
 However, it wasn’t as fluffy as mine from Walmart (and it was ridiculously pricey ~$65!).
-I’ve also found soft and fluffy housecoats at TJ Maxx and Marshals and will most likely be getting one from there soon.
+I’ve also found an adorable fluffy housecoat at Sears on sale for $14!
+See my Instagram photo of it.

 These three pieces are my essential fluffy favorites.
 I hope you’ve enjoyed reading about them and find my monthly (or perhaps quarterly) lists useful to meet your fluffy needs.